Former enemies Stormy Daniels and Michael Cohen talk about Trump | ExBulletin

 My battle is only just beginning, Daniels tells Cohen in their very first conversation, referring to a dispute she said was on hold before Trump stepped down.
 People are really angry, and they’re just going to be more pissed off at me.

-Cohen, as per the title of his program, apologizes for the unnecessary pain he suffered in Daniels when he organized a payment of $ 130,000 during the 2016 presidential campaign to keep her silent about an alleged alliance with Trump a decade earlier.
-Trump has denied the case.
+Cohen, in accordance with the title of his program, apologizes for the unnecessary pain “he inflicted on Daniels when he organized a payment of $ 130,000 during the 2016 presidential campaign to keep her silent on an alleged alliance with Trump a decade earlier, Trump denied the deal.

 Our two stories will forever be linked to Donald Trump, but also to each other, Cohen tells him.
 Thanks for giving me a second chance.